ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The full name of the deceased

-• The deceased’s personal and statistical information, including sex, color or race, etc.
+• The deceased’s personal and statistical information, including sex, color, or race.

 • The death date, including age at death